curl/everything-curl/cmdline-urls.md

 curl assumes that you give it a valid URL and it only does limited checks of the format in order to extract the information it deems necessary to perform its operation.
-You can, for example, most probably pass in illegal letters in the URL without curl noticing or caring and it will just pass them on.
+You can, for example, most probably pass in illegal characters in the URL without curl noticing or caring and it will just pass them on.

 ### Scheme